 - Prepare open-ended questions, short-answer questions, and multiple-choice questions that probe students’ existing knowledge of that concept, subject, or topic.
 Ask at least one item that most students will be able to answer correctly, and at least one that students may struggle to answer.

-- Direct students to answer the questions presented using Top Hat with their laptops/mobile phones.
+- Direct students to answer the questions presented through the survey.

 - Make a point of announcing that these probes are not tests or quizzes and are ungraded.
 Encourage students to give thoughtful answers that will help you make effective instructional decisions.

 - Communicate the results at the next class by telling them how that information will affect what you do as an instructor and how it should affect what they will do as learners.

 - The wearing of masks by students (particularly in large lecture halls) may make it difficult for students to hear one another when they are asked to speak.
 All classrooms that are large enough to normally require a microphone already have a microphone system with a communal clip-on pickup element.
 Further information about the availability of additional clip-on or headset microphone elements will be coming soon.
 View the instructions and short videos below to assist with the use of the microphones and the portable systems:

 Angelo, Thomas A.and K. Patricia Cross.
 Classroom Assessment Techniques: a Handbook for College Teachers.
 Jossey-Bass, 1993. pp 121-125.